joemoose/psiops/docs/character.md

 To create a new character, follow these steps:

-1. Roll a D3 and add 1.
-Then, roll a second D3 and subtract that from the previous result.
+1. Roll a D3 and add 1 to the result.
+Then, roll a second D3 and subtract that result from the previous total.
 The resulting number is your attribute score.
+For example, if you first rolled a 1 (1+1=2) and then you roll a 3, your attribute score is -1.

-Do this in order for each of your character’s four attributes: **STRENGTH**, **REFLEXES**, **TACTICS**, and **WILLPOWER**.
-For example, if you first rolled a 1 and then a 3, your attribute score would be -1.
-Afterward, you may optionally swap two scores.
+	Repeat this step in order for each of your character’s four attributes: **STRENGTH**, **REFLEXES**, **TACTICS**, and **WILLPOWER**.
+Afterward, you may optionally swap two of the scores.
 	- Attribute scores range from a minimum of -1 to a maximum of 3.
-2. Roll D66 twice to select two starting **Psionic Talents** from the following Psionic Talents list.
+2. Roll a D66 twice to select two starting **Psionic Talents** from the following Psionic Talents list.
 	- Psionic talents are latent mental powers that defy the laws of physics.
 3. Set your maximum **Hit Points (HP)** to 6 and your starting **Momentum** to 2.
 4. In addition to the standard loadout listed on your character sheet, add **2 items of military equipment** of your choosing to your inventory.
 	- See the following equipment lists for examples.
 5. Set your **Armor** equal to the total armor bonuses supplied by your gear.
-6. Roll D66 to select your character’s **Drive** from the following Drives list.
+6. Roll a D66 to select your character’s **Drive** from the following Drives list.
 	- Your drive reflects something that your character wants to achieve during missions, and doing it lets them advance and improve.
 	- You can’t select a drive that another player on the team already has—reroll duplicates.
 7. Choose your native **language** and a second language that you’re fluent in.
 Choose additional languages equal to your WILLPOWER or TACTICS score.